bacemayadi2/e_commerce/Readme.md

 for user access create new user by the interface
 if you forget password of you can reset it if you entered a valid email when creating account

-in this demo image is static due to limit of size of database

 website is slow because database and backend are not stored on same server also database hosting is free